 At the end of January 2017, The Uphill Trust celebrated its second anniversary as a Scottish registered charity.
-There is a link to our latest Annual Report on the blue website footer bar but we think it’s much more fun to see the year in pictures, so, here goes:
+There is a link to our latest Annual Report on the blue website footer bar but we think it’s much more fun to see the first two years in pictures, so, here goes:

 Year 2: 2016-17